 Increasingly I’ve been consulting on content strategy in addition to writing the content.
 Content strategy is higher level work.
 It demands analytical skills, the ability to understand a range of businesses and markets, and comfort with interviewing (sometimes interrogating, sometimes grappling with) executives at all levels of a company.
 It requires getting deep into the heads of every kind of customer.
 It’s being part detective, part therapist, part mapmaker.
 It’s never being a sycophant.

 Content Marketing.
 This is a subset of content writing, specifically content that offers readers value, without any direct sales or promotional content.
-An early example is the Michelin guidebooks, which made travel easier and more rewarding by helping people find meals and accommodations in distant towns.
+An early example is the Michelin guidebooks, which made travel easier and more rewarding by helping people find reason to travel to distant towns.
 Michelin’s idea was to get people to drive more, so they’d buy more tires.
 Today the goal is generally to make your own website a destination, and to establish yourself as a trusted authority.

 I believe content marketing is tremendously important—possibly more than all the advertising you’d ever dream of doing.
 This is not a self-serving opinion; your ideal content marketing writers are experts who are are probably already within your ranks.
 Hire me to help develop a strategy.
 I’ll help find these potential writers, and to empower them to take your customer relationships to the next level.
 See my article, Ambassadors in the Trenches.

-Plain old copywriting.
+Copywriting.
 This used to just mean writing ads.
-Now it’s a catch-all that may include other categories on this page, and ones not on this page.
-I’m happy to handle anything under the copywriting umbrella.
+Now it’s a catch-all that might include everything on this page, and anything else made out of words.
+I’m happy to handle any of it.
 The International Copywriting Collective even named me copywriter of the week.
 I like to think I’ve had some other good weeks, too.
 Please take a look at some of my copywriting, in print and digital media.